whole-tale/wt-design-docs/users_guide/environments.rst

 Jupyter Notebook
 ^^^^^^^^^^^^^^^^
 The *Jupyter Notebook* Environment runs on Ubuntu Core 14.04 which includes CUDA and Theano.
-It is meant to be a minimal Python environment, which can be extended by installing packages with::
+It is meant to be a minimal Python Environment, which can be extended by installing packages with::

   ! pip install --user <package>